Is Product Traceability Becoming a Need to Survive in the Global Supply Chain Market?

 Is It Possible to Launch Products Without a Barcode?

 In recent decades, barcodes have been leveraged in both the brick-and-mortar and e-commerce industries.
-Barcode encodes a unique identification number, which is issued and maintained by GS1, a global supply chain standards organization present in 115 countries globally.
-With Global Trade Identity Number (GTIN), GS1 provides unique product identification that brings efficiency in various supply chain and retail processes.
+The barcode encodes a unique identification number, which is issued and maintained by GS1, a global supply chain standards organization present in 115 countries globally.
+With Global Trade Identity Number (GTIN), GS1 provides unique product identification that brings efficiency to various supply chain and retail processes.

-Barcoding is a fundamental building block for creating an infrastructure that is used across various supply chain, be it warehouse management, quality control, or product tracking till it reaches the final customer.
+Barcoding is a fundamental building block for creating an infrastructure that is used across various supply chains, be it warehouse management, quality control, or product tracking till it reaches the final customer.
 With GTIN becoming a need with the evolving e-commerce system, the database that it creates has upsurged data analytics for gaining business insights.
-Listing the product with barcode number on ecommerce website or any other marketplaces makes the process much more convenient.
+Listing the product with barcode number on an e-commerce website or any other marketplace makes the process much more convenient.

-However, if you don’t have a barcode, can you still launch your product in market?
+However, if you don’t have a barcode, can you still launch your product in the market?
 Yes, of course.
-In this post, we have addressed this question, which has gained prominent traction, especially from local manufacturers selling handicrafts, artifacts, and homemade products, who think barcoding costs is significantly higher owning to their low business turnover.
+In this post, we have addressed this question, which has gained prominent traction, especially from local manufacturers selling handicrafts, artifacts, and homemade products, who think barcoding costs are significantly higher owing to their low business turnover.

 ASIN is a unique identity given by Amazon to almost all the products listed on Amazon for its identification.